Obafemi Onashile

-Obafemi Oluwole Onashile (born August 1964) is a Nigerian Quantity Surveyor, the founding partner of the Quantity Surveying firm Consol Associates located in Nigeria, Ghana and Rwanda.
-He is the past President of the Nigerian Institute of Quantity Surveyors (NIQS).
-He is the a past President of the African Institute of Quantity Surveyors.
+Obafemi Oluwole Onashile (born August 1964) is a Nigerian quantity surveyor who is the founding partner of the Quantity Surveying firm Consol Associates operating in Nigeria, Ghana and Rwanda.
+He is also the past President of the Nigerian Institute of Quantity Surveyors (NIQS) and of the African Institute of Quantity Surveyors.
 He is the President of the Quantity Surveyors Registration Board of Nigeria (QSRBN).

-Background
+Early life and education

 Obafemi was born at Jericho Nursing Home, Ibadan, Oyo State, Nigeria to a family that hails from Ogun State, southwest Nigeria.
 He grew up in Oke Ado, Ibadan, Oyo State, Nigeria.
 His father, Folarin Onashile, was a well read lawyer, one of the first of the profession to be trained in the United Kingdom, and he rose to be the chief judge of Ogun State High Court and his mother, Esther Olayide Onashile, was a business woman and building contractor.
 Obafemi was the seventh child in his family of nine children.

-Education

 Obafemi had his primary education at Ebenezer Church Primary School, Oke Ado, Ibadan, Oyo State, Nigeria in 1975.
 In 1980, he completed his secondary education at Federal Government College Odogbolu and he had his bachelor's degree in Quantity Surveying at the University of Ife now Obafemi Awolowo University, Ile Ife in 1986.
 He then went on to obtain a master's degree in Project Management at the University of Lagos in 2007.